Middelburg, Zeeland: Sports

 Middelburg has a rugby club, Oemoemenoe, and four football (soccer) clubs: MZVC, Zeelandia Middelburg, Jong Ambon and FC Dauwendaele.
 Jong Ambon is translated Young Ambon, and consists of mostly Ambonese players.
-FC Dauwendaele is the main club in Dauwendaele.
+FC Dauwendaele is the club of the neighborhood of Dauwendaele.

 Transportation

 Middelburg has a railway station with intercity train connections to Vlissingen, Goes, Roosendaal, Rotterdam, The Hague, Leiden, Haarlem, and Amsterdam.
 Four trains leave every hour in both directions.